 Deferred gains on bond refunding and original issue discounts are capitalized and amortized.
-(93,820)

-Increase in proportiionate share of collective net pension liability does not require the use of current financial resources and is not reported in the governmental funds.
-(644,561)
+Changes in the proportionate share of collective net pension liability does not require the use of or provide current finincial resources and is not reported in the governmental funds.